fm407/PIA-NextGen-PortForwarding/README.md

 **3.Create local port-update script**</br>
--This needs to be done under transmission user, not as root!</br>
+-This needs to be done under an unpriviledge user, not as root!</br>

 ```
 su - transmission